e-gov/cvi/libs/ui/src/lib/textarea/textarea.component.md

 A textarea input field component.

-Can be used with character counter directive `veeraNgCharacterCounter`.
+Can be used with character counter directive `cviNgCharacterCounter`.
 If set, character counter uses binded `[maxChars]` property for defining maximum value, otherwise it takes the maximum value from `maxlength` attribute of the native HTML element.
 If neither is set, character counter is not displayed.
 Sets the `maxlength` value accordingly.